-Registered agencies are required to provide the Registrar with notice of (pdf 195KB) that may affect the capacity of an agency to meet performance standards or are of other major significance to the agency.
+Registered agencies are required to provide the Registrar with notice of (docx 317KB) that may affect the capacity of an agency to meet performance standards or are of other major significance to the agency.
 These reportable events are submitted through CHiMES. reportable events

 Enquiries, complaints and Ministerial correspondence